 Education, Leadership, and College Prep

 The Achievers in Industry (bai) initiative launched the Corporate Scholarship program to provide direct support to motivated New York City high school students in pursuit of a higher education.
-Thanks to our corporate partners, a goal has been established to award 50 plus scholarships at $2,500 each year.

 All New York City college bound high school seniors are eligible to apply for the bai Corporate Scholarship and previous scholarship recipients currently in their freshmen, sophomore, and junior year of college.
 Students with an interest in Science, Technology, Engineering, Mathematics and Business/Finance are strongly encouraged to apply.